 2. Emotional and Motivational Engagement: Studies of the brain highlight its role in emotion and motivation.
 Knowing this allows for teaching that not only conveys subject matter but also nurtures students' emotional health and motivation, directly influencing student engagement.

-3. The Power of Struggle in Learning: Retrieval practice indicates that effortful recall is beneficial.
-When students work hard to remember something, neural connections strengthen, making long-term memories more robust.
+3. The Power of Struggle in Learning: Retrieval practise indicates that effortful recall is beneficial.
+When students work hard to remember something, neural connections strengthen, making long-term memories more strong.
 This struggle enhances understanding and memory capacity.

 4. Collaborative Efforts: Keeping in touch with neuroscientists through social media is crucial.
 It helps teachers stay informed about current themes in neuroscience, which can be directly applied to classroom activities, leading to brain-based learning that improves student performance.